olahol/generator-react-umd/README.md

 # generator-react-umd

 > A Yeoman generator that generates a minimalistic scaffold for a ES6 React
-> component wrapped with UMD.
+> component wrapped with the UMD.

 # Usage